oscariotes/samutsari2/_posts/2017-05-31-Essential.md

 ---
 title: "Essential phone will challenge iPhone's dominance"
+excerpt: It's now official, Andy Rubin android’s creator released the [Essential phone](https://www.essential.com/).
+With the specs shown down below, will this be enough to topple all competitors?
+Priced around $750.
+If this will be a hit, can they supply the demand?
 ---

 ![center-aligned-image](/assets/images/essential1.jpg){: .align-center}
  Photo credit: Essential Phone

-It's now official, Andy Rubin android’s creator released the [Essential phone](https://www.essential.com/).
-With the specs shown down below, will this be enough to topple all competitors?
-Priced around $750.
-If this will be a hit, can they supply the demand?